Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 As you can use multiple criteria for searches, Search box offers additional criteria after specifying the first filter.
 Click on a filter to add.

-In Windows XP, 7 and 8, Preview Pane is active for larger previews of pictures or videos, or file details.
+In Windows XP, 7, 8 and 8.1, Preview Pane is active for larger previews of pictures or videos, or file details.
 Windows Vista, 7 and 8 are also able to display contents of text documents in Preview Pane.
-Use keyboard shortcut Alt+P to show or hide Preview Pane in Windows 7 and 8.
+Use keyboard shortcut Alt+P to show or hide Preview Pane in Windows 7 and later.

 In Windows Vista, the Preview Pane is hidden by default, but you can open it clicking Organize on Toolbar and selecting Preview Pane from Layout menu.